gesu001/Professional-README-Generator/README.md

 node index.js
 ```

 Follow the prompt question and type your answers, a README file will be generator.
-Or follow the [Demo Video](https://drive.google.com/file/d/1EBEl6IgO-jtyIKWNJLDP7kBWWx_w58Sq/view?usp=sharing) to create the README file.
+Or click the link [Demo Video](https://drive.google.com/file/d/1EBEl6IgO-jtyIKWNJLDP7kBWWx_w58Sq/view?usp=sharing) to create the README file.

 ## Contributing